Learn more about Save the Children's Emergency Health and Nutrition programs around the world.

 Learn more about our legacy in community health here.

-Integrated community case management (iCCM) is a broadly endorsed global strategy to reduce child mortality, in which a health system trains, supplies and supervises community health workers (CHWs) to manage sick children who have limited access to facility-based health services.
-Through iCCM, CHWs can deliver appropriate, lifesaving treatments closer to where children live. iCCM is "integrated" because it addresses multiple, potentially life-threatening, syndromes.
+iCCM is a broadly endorsed global strategy to reduce child mortality, in which a health system trains, supplies and supervises community health workers (CHWs) to manage sick children who have limited access to facility-based health services. iCCM is “integrated” because it addresses multiple, potentially life-threatening syndromes.
+Through iCCM, CHWs can deliver appropriate, lifesaving treatments closer to where children live.
 By combining preventive and curative measures, each complementing the other, iCCM achieves better results for children.
-We support iCCM efforts in 19 countries, with our largest programs in Bangladesh, Ethiopia, Malawi, Mozambique, Pakistan and South Sudan.
+We have supported iCCM efforts in 23 countries, with our largest program currently in Cote d’Ivoire.

-In countries where malaria is endemic, we are scaling up proven, evidence-based interventions, such as improved case management, including the use of rapid diagnostic tests and combination drugs; the distribution of long-lasting insecticide treated bed nets; intermittent preventive treatment of malaria in pregnancy; and indoor spraying.
+In countries where malaria is endemic, we are scaling up proven, evidence-based interventions, which significantly contribute to prevention, diagnosis, and treatment.
+These interventions include improved case management at facility and community levels, including the use of rapid diagnostic tests and combination drugs; the distribution of long-lasting insecticide treated bed nets; intermittent preventive treatment of malaria in pregnancy; seasonal malaria chemoprevention for children (presumptive treatment in monthly intervals); and indoor spraying, among others.

-We apply and support the design and implementation of digital health appropriate, health-related mobile technologies to efficiently increase the quality and use of high-impact practices at scale for improved maternal, newborn, child and adolescent health and survival.
+We apply and support the design and implementation of digital health (appropriate, health-related mobile technologies) to increase the quality and use of high-impact practices at scale for improved maternal, newborn, child and adolescent health and survival.
 Our focus is on phone and tablet applications to improve health worker performance and on messaging to improve links between community members and health facilities.